mouadessalim/mouadessalim/README.md

 <h1 align="center">Hi 👋, I'm Mouad Essalim</h1>
 <h3 align="center">A passionate backend and frontend developer from Morocco</h3>

-- 🔭 I’m currently working on nothing.
+- 🔭 I’m currently working on SimpleCoinMarket.

 - 🌱 I’m currently discovering all the roads that **Python** offer and i am loving it !